Environment Setup

 Developing and testing smart contracts locally is quite easy to setup.
 You can do this both in windows as well as Unix/Linux machines however both operating systems have it's own caveat's to look into and adapt the instructions as applicable

-I use VS Code as IDE and I can recommend installing extension.
+I use VS Code as IDE and I can recommend installing this solidity extension.
 GitHub Copilot understands Solidity as well, so make sure you have it activated if you have access to it.
 VS code can be installed in either Linux or windows as applicable.

 If you already have a working nodejs installed in your environment, you can skip this.
 To install nodejs, you can use the following link.

-packages.
+The next step after cloning the repository is to install all the required npm packages.
 This will install everything you need to compile, test and deploy smart contracts with Solidity.

 This is pretty much everything you need to write, compile and test smart contracts locally.
 FYI, Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.